 ResourcesAccounting and Taxes

 Whether you're a psychologist, counselor, or social worker, seeing clients can take an emotional toll.
-But tax time doesn't have to drain you.
+But tax time doesn't have to drain your bank account.
 As a self-employed therapist, you can claim tax deductions to reduce your taxable income and keep more money in your pocket.

 For traditional office spaces:

 If you rent a physical office space exclusively for your practice, the deduction is pretty straightforward.
-You can typically deduct the cost of rent and utilities like electricity, gas, water, trash pickup, and internet services.
+You can typically deduct the costs of rent and utilities, such as electricity, gas, water, trash pickup, and internet services.

 For home offices: